 - Understand why it is important to communicate with individual shapes through the Drawing, and not with all of them individually.

 Unit 4 (Files, Data, and Visualization)

-In this Unit students learn how to work with data and files.
+In this Unit students will learn how to work with data and files.
 Work with various data formats including ASCII art, bitmap images, dictionaries, CSV files, and visualize data obtained from scientific measurements and computations.